Liberator (gun): Namesake and concept

-The pistol is named after the FP-45 Liberator, a single-shot pistol that George Hyde designed and that the Inland Manufacturing Division of the General Motors Corporation mass-produced for the United States Office of Strategic Services (OSS) in World War II.
+The pistol is named after the FP-45 Liberator, a single-shot pistol designed by George Hyde and mass-produced by the Inland Manufacturing Division of the General Motors Corporation for the United States Office of Strategic Services (OSS) in World War II.
 The OSS intended to air drop the gun into occupied Europe for resistance forces to use.
 A project of the OSS (which would later become the CIA), it is thought the Liberator was equally purposed as a tool of psychological warfare.
 Occupying forces in Europe would have to weigh evidence of distributed pistols as a factor in planning against civilian resistance, which would complicate their strategy and affect morale.
-However, though used in France, there is little proof that the pistols were ever dropped into occupied Europe in large quantities.
+However, though used in France, there is little evidence that the pistols were ever dropped into occupied Europe in large quantities.

 The physible Liberator's release to the Internet can be understood as Defense Distributed's attempt to more successfully execute the historical psychological operation, and as a symbolic act supporting resistance to world governments.